 Choose your channels

 It’s better not to start on all the stock agencies at the same time.
 Try 1 or 2 to feel the waters.
-Not only of the agencies but try to find out as well what keywords prospective buyers are browsing and what kind of pictures are in high demand.
+Not only as to the agencies but try to find out as well what keywords prospective buyers are browsing and what kind of pictures are in high demand.